Plan to end railroad contract dispute calls for 24% raises

 The railroads entered the Presidential Emergency Board process a month ago far apart from the 12 unions taking part.
 The unions have been seeking a 31% raise over the five years of the deal while the railroads were offering only 17% in compounded raises.
 The unions also don’t want to see the cost of their health care coverage go up much in a new contract.

-According the report, the board is recommending 24% wage increases and $5,000 in bonus payments over the life of the contract.
+According the report, the board is recommending 24% wage increases and $5,000 in bonus payments over the life of the contract while adding one additional paid day off each year.
 The report also recommends keeping the same basic health insurance plan but having employees take on a larger share of the costs through higher monthly premiums.

 The board says it believes workers are entitled to higher wages than the railroads have proposed because of current high inflation, tight labor markets and railroads’ strong profitability.
 The report also says that railroad work has become more demanding in recent years because of the pandemic and cost-cutting at the railroads.